 - Ikea stores also take batteries for recycling.

-- 4. best Buy takes any type of tech-y batter like camera batteries and gaming batteries.
+- Best Buy takes any tech-y batter like camera batteries and gaming batteries.

 02 of 12

 Here are 5 ways to recycle your used books:

 - Donate your books to Goodwill or another charity of your choice.

 - Donate your books to a local shelter.